digitc1/aws-queue-to-db-with-encryption-and-byok/README.md

 The role of the lambda is receiving the permissions for using the key but not managing it.

 >__Important__ Be careful to not delete the DevOpsRole, you will lose the control of the key policy.
 There is a complex procedure to recover it.
-You have to open a support.
+You have to open a support ticket with AWS.

 ```